tagconcierge/admin-compass-wp/readme.txt

 = Is this production ready? =

 This is currently an open beta, ready for testing.
 It doesn't perform any destructive operations since it generates a dedicated search index.
-On the other hand we are securing the access to the search index.

-As of today we recommend testing it in staging environment and pay special attention to the search index that has following naming convention:

-`/wp-content/admin_compass_[random characters].db`

-We recommend securing it manually using .htaccess

 = How do I open the search palette? =